GLP1.tools

 Trulicity vs Alternatives

-Common alternatives include Ozempic (semaglutide, similar weekly schedule with slightly stronger effect) and Mounjaro (dual agonist).
+Other GLP-1 agonists include Ozempic (semaglutide), Mounjaro/Zepbound (tirzepatide), and Victoza (liraglutide).
 If you are weighing Trulicity against another option, our comparison pages include Trulicity Side Effects: 7 Things to Watch For (and How to Manage Them), Trulicity Results: What the Real Numbers Show in 2026, Why Trulicity Costs So Much (and 5 Ways to Pay Less).

 Bottom Line